fugue-project/tutorials/tutorials/extensions/index.md

 ## Extension Types

 In the following descriptions, note the difference between `DataFrame` and `LocalDataFrame`.
 A `LocalDataFrame` is a dataframe that exists on a single machine.
-This would be something like `pd.DataFrame` or `List[List[Any]]`.
+The `LocalDataFrame` is an abstraction for structures like `pd.DataFrame` or `List[List[Any]]`.
 On the other hand, the `DataFrame` is a dataframe that can exist on multiple machines.
-This would be like a Spark or Dask DataFrame.
+Fugue's `DataFrame` class is a general version of Spark or Dask DataFrames.

 * [**Creator**](./creator.ipynb): no input, single output `DataFrame`, it is to produce `DataFrame` input for other types of nodes, for example load file or create mock data
 * [**Processor**](./processor.ipynb): one or multiple input `DataFrame`, single output `DataFrame`, it is to do certain transformation and pass to the next node